alexlokhov/deploying-tableau-ha-in-azure/README.md

-## Guide for deploying Tableau in HA configuration in Azure
+## Deploying Tableau in HA configuration in Azure
 ### Introduction
 This informal document describes patterns for implementing a Disaster Recovery (DR) program for Tableau Server on the Microsoft Azure Cloud Computing platform.
 It also details how Tableau's existing [high availability (HA) guidance](https://onlinehelp.tableau.com/v10.0/server/en-us/help.htm#distrib_ha_intro.htm) can be modified and augmented by Azure's services.